BidyutMazumdar/QVP-Global-System/README.md

 - **Tier C** — `50 <= QSSI_adj < 75`
 - **Tier D** — `QSSI_adj < 50`

 > This README provides an executive mathematical summary only.
-Detailed methodological implementation should be maintained in source files and technical documentation.
+Detailed implementation and methodological controls should be maintained in the source code and technical documentation.

 ---